kstenerud/concise-encoding/cbe-specification.md

     [chunk-length-a] [chunk-elements-a] [chunk-length-b] [chunk-elements-b] ...

-There is no limit to the number of chunks in an array, nor do the chunks have to be the same length.
-The most common use case would be to represent the entire array as a single chunk, but there might be cases where you need multiple chunks, such as when the array length is not known from the start (for example if it's being built progressively).
+There is no limit to the number of chunks in an array, and the chunks don't have to be the same length.
+The most common use case would be to represent the entire array as a single chunk, but there might be cases where you need multiple chunks, such as when the array length is not known at the time when encoding has started (for example if it's being built progressively).

 #### Chunk Header